We are now accepting applications for the 2018-19 NC Dance Festival!

 1. We will present work in both formal and non-traditional performance spaces throughout the tour.

 2. Works may be selected for one or more performances in the season; the “tour” will not be the same collection of works at each site.

-4. Our touring sites will include Boone, Greensboro, and a new site in Durham.
+4. Our touring sites will include Asheville, Durham, Charlotte, and Greensboro.

 The NC Dance Festival considers strong choreography in any genre, and encourages innovative and contemporary approaches to choreography, including fused forms (contemporary ballet, contemporary African, contemporary hip-hop, etc.), dance theater, and experimental work.